Pleochism/pylor/DOCS.md

 is expected to be an endpoint handler, and all other elements are expected to be Express middleware functions.

-Rester/Pylor defines some middlewares that can be used out of the box (all these are accessible on a Rester instance).
+Pylor/Pylor defines some middlewares that can be used out of the box (all these are accessible on a Pylor instance).
 Some of these are higher order functions that return the middleware, instead of being the middleware innately: